Quickly exit this site by pressing the Escape key Leave this site

 Two other defendants arrested as part of this investigation remain on bail and are due to face a trial at Chelmsford Crown Court on 22 January.

-At Essex Police, we value difference, and know that we’re strongest when we all work together.
+At Essex Police, we value difference.
+We know we’re strongest when we work together.
+And we want a workforce that represents our communities.

-Find out more by visiting our careers page.
+Find out if you #FitTheBill by visiting our careers page.

-Do you want to report non-emergency crime, antisocial behaviour or tell us about suspicious behaviour in your community?
+Do you want to report non-emergency crime, anti-social behaviour or tell us about suspicious behaviour in your community?

 You can report it online or use our Live Chat service.

-Live Chat is an online service available on our website Monday to Friday (excluding public holidays) between 10am-9pm.
-You can send and receive real-time direct messages with a digital 101 operator.
+Our Live Chat service is available on our website 24 hours a day, seven days a week.
+You can send and receive real-time messages with an online operator.

 To use the service, select the ‘Live Chat’ icon at the bottom right of your screen when you're on our website.
-It can be accessed from a desktop computer, laptop, tablet or mobile phone.

 We still have our 24-hour 101 service which people can call if they feel it is more appropriate to speak to us or don't have access to the internet.